mactsouk/Elixir/README.md

-# The files of a small Elixir project that uses OTP, Cowboy and Plug
+# The files of a small Elixir project that uses OTP, Cowboy and Plug.